Antonín Janoušek: Communist activities

+Later life

-Janoušek was imprisoned by the regime of Miklós Horthy in Hungary in 1920, and was then handed over to Czechoslovak authorities.
+Janoušek was imprisoned by the regime of Miklós Horthy in Hungary in 1920, and subsequently handed over to Czechoslovak authorities.
 In 1922, he moved to Soviet Russia, where he became a functionary of the International Workers Aid Council.
-He lived in Cheboksary, Chuvashia.
-Janoušek died "in bed" as reported by the historian V. Nálevka.
+He lived in Cheboksary, Chuvashia where he established an orphanage.

+Janoušek died "in bed" of natural causes as reported by the historian V. Nálevka.
+After cremation, his remains were buried at the Jan Žižka National Monument at Vítkov.
+In 1990, his ashes were moved to Olšany Cemetery, together with those of about 20 other communist leaders which had also originally been placed in the Jan Žižka National Monument.